ashleyjohnston13/TechnicalPortfolio/projects/Tableau/physical-inactivity-analysis/README.md

 - **Population:** Slightly negative relationship
 - **Age 65+:** Mild negative effect

-### 🧩 Interpretation
+# 📝 Interpretation

-Socioeconomic conditions — not exercise access — drive the majority of health behavior differences across counties.
+Socioeconomic factors — especially income and education — drive the majority of variation in physical inactivity across Tennessee counties.
-Income, education, and employment explain far more variation in inactivity than infrastructure alone.
+Access to exercise facilities, while intuitively important, does **not** show a statistically significant effect once controlling for income and regional demographics.

+This suggests that addressing **structural economic inequalities** may be more effective than focusing solely on physical infrastructure.

 ---

-## 🎓 Academic Context

-This Tableau project accompanies my ECON 381 final regression paper.
-All data cleaning, Stata regression modeling, econometric interpretation, and conclusions were completed independently.
-Tableau was used solely for visualization.
+# 📂 Data Availability

+⚠️ **Important:**
+The dataset used in this project comes from restricted ECON 381 course materials and the 2025 County Health Rankings.
+Because it is educational and proprietary, **the raw data cannot be published online**.

+This README provides all allowable outputs: findings, code structure, and visualizations.